25 terms you should know to understand the climate change conversation

 Biofuel is produced through contemporary processes from biomass, rather than by the slow geological processes involved in the formation of fossil fuels, such as oil.
 Liquid biofuels can help meet transportation fuel needs.
 In April 2021 the U.S. Department of Energy announced a $61.4 million initiative for technologies producing low cost and low carbon biofuels, which will help get America to a net-zero emissions economy by 2050.

-Pre-industrial levels of carbon dioxide refer to the carbon dioxide concentration in the atmosphere before the Industrial Revolution.
+Pre-industrial levels of CO2 refer to the CO2 concentration in the atmosphere before the Industrial Revolution.
 Scientists estimate these pre-industrial levels were about 280 PPM, well below where we are today.
-Today, atmospheric carbon dioxide levels are at their highest point in more than 800,000 years.
+Today, atmospheric CO2 levels are at their highest point in more than 800,000 years.

 Ozone in the Earth’s stratosphere keeps living things on the planet safe from radiation that has been associated with health problems like skin cancer.
 The use of products like aerosols have been shown to deplete this gaseous layer, which inspired the signing of the Montreal Protocol, a global agreement to gradually stop using products that negatively affect the ozone layer.